clhennessey/alma-change-external-user-notes-from-file/README.md

 Good candidates to check for a missing service unit:
 Work Order Operator, Receiving Operator, Receiving Operator Limited

-This was part of a longer program that does many things to an individual user record, hence the overkill on the structure of the program.
+This was part of a longer program that does many things to an individual Alma user record, hence the overkill on the structure of the program.
 There are plenty of optional print statements in the program so you can check your user record changes while you use the program.